gatiskevans/stock-trader/README.md

 * Set up MAIL configuration in .env file of your mailbox
     * If you're using Mailtrap - under Integrations choose option Laravel 7+ and copy provided values in .env file's corresponding keys
     * For any other mailboxes you should get values for host, port, username, password and encryption in order to configure MAIL
+* Register to [Finnhub API](https://finnhub.io/) and provide your API key in .env file as a value for FINNHUB_API key
 * Enjoy!